dgaydukov/cert-aws/files/sa.md

 You can access FSx lustre from
 * linux (install the open-source Lustre client on that instance) Minimum size for Lustre is 1.2TB
+Lustre has integration with s3 so you can access objects from s3 as files

 ###### VPN
 On the high level vpn server is just bastion server but for end users.
 Bastion server is for developers/administrators, you explicitly access it though ssh, and from there you access all internal resources.